7 – Tides & tidal height prediction

 So, with the rule of twelfths we can estimate that e.g. after 4 hours the tide rises or falls by 912th of the range.

 Some geographical locations do not have such a uniform curve.
-Very good examples of this can be found along the South coast of England, e.g. the Solent and Poole harbour have double high waters and Weymouth Bay has double low waters.
+Very good examples of this can be found along the south coast of England, e.g. the Solent and Poole harbour have double high waters and Weymouth Bay has double low waters.
 In these instances, the rule of twelfths is ineffective and tabulated data online and in almanacs become vital.

 Rule of seven